wp-plugins/avantlink-wp/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.0.8 =
+* Updated tiny_mce wysiwyg function for the `Insert Avantlink Ad Campaign` functionality in pages & posts that was causing error.
+Tested to Wordpress version 4.0.

 = 1.0.7 =
 * Added functionality for pages in addition to posts.